motopress/mp-restaurant-menu/readme.txt

 * Delivery - this addons turns on delivery and pickup services for the orders made online by your customers.
 * Toppings - this extension will help you set a list of the needed toppings available for purchase along with the menu item.
+* Menu cart - helps you add a shopping cart icon to a needed menu bar.

 Find all [addons for Restaurant Menu plugin](http://www.getmotopress.com/restaurant-menu-plugin-addons/).